 The plugs and the nippering are two key ways for the booming Washington, D.C. area to keep the good times rolling.
 While major swaths of America are abjectly suffering from an opioid crisis fueled by poverty and despair, the D.C. area is basking in financial largesse.
 The U.S. Census Bureau reported in Dec.
 2017 that the five highest-earning counties in the nation were all in the sprawling D.C. metropolitan area.
 This D.C. high life is of course centered around the worship of the golden calf of federal taxpayer appropriations.

 The constant threat of war that an overextended American Empire is obliged to prepare for serves to justify the pouring of ever more money into the Pentagon sinkhole.
 A growing parasitical bureaucracy in D.C. has fed off of this grotesque expenditure of taxpayer dollars ever since 9/11.
 If Americans truly want to “drain the Swamp,” sweeping reform of military spending must occur.
-How long can we allow this great swindle on the Potomac to continue?We value your comments!
-Please weigh in on our comment section below.
+How long can we allow this great swindle on the Potomac to continue?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com